-This post shows you a Yarra Valley and Dandenong Ranges drive from Melbourne, Australia.
-My self-drive trip takes you to the wine-producing area of Yarra Valley and back over Dandenong Ranges.
-You can make this as a day trip from Melbourne.
+In this post we will show you our Yarra Valley and Dandenong Ranges drive from Melbourne.
+It was a day trip to the wine-producing district of Yarra Valley and back over the mighty Dandenong Ranges.

-The drive also takes you to Healesville Sanctuary which is a perfect place to get close to native Australian wildlife.
+Our drive also takes you to Healesville Sanctuary, a perfect place to get close to native Australian wildlife.
+Like this cute koala:

 Healesville Sanctuary, Yarra Valley and Dandenong Ranges drive